viragelabs/virage_dashboard/README.md

 ![image](https://github.com/viragelabs/virage_dashboard/blob/main/images/importdialog.PNG)

-You should then see the imported blueprints shown the in the list of available blueprints in your Home Assistant.
+After installing either the full integration, or just the automations, you should then see the imported blueprints shown the in the list of available blueprints in your Home Assistant.
 Click Create Automation beside one of the blueprints.

 ![image](https://github.com/viragelabs/virage_dashboard/blob/main/images/blueprintlist.PNG)